 6. Jerusalem Artichoke

-Often foraged as a wild plant along moving steams, the very vitamin-rich watercress can actually be cultivated at home, even in indoors.
+Often foraged as a wild plant along moving steams, the very vitamin-rich watercress can be cultivated at home, even indoors.
 It’s a delicious green with a popping peppery flavor akin to mustard greens.
-The plants do work best in water that cycles constantly, such as a fountain or fish pond.
+The plants do work best in water that constantly cycles, such as a fountain or fish pond.
 However, for those willing to put in a little effort, watercress can be grown in pots as long as the water is changed every couple of days.
 As long as that happens, the greens can be enjoyed for a long time.

 8. Scarlet Runner Beans